dallaszkorben/dallaszkorben.github.io/_posts/2018-02-12-page-object-model.md

 Methods get more realistic names which can be easily mapped with the operation happening in UI. i.e. if after clicking on the button we land on the home page, the method name will be like 'gotoHomePage()'.

 **StartPage.java**
-{% highlight python linenos %}
+{% highlight python linenos %}package pom.example.pages;
-package pom.example.pages;

 import org.openqa.selenium.By;
 import org.openqa.selenium.WebDriver;